bueltge/de-DE/readme.txt

  * Das Plugin im Administrationsbereich --> Plugins aktivieren

 == Changelog ==
+= 0.7.15 (2018-11-13) =
+* Remove setting default spellchecker, because the spellchecker of the editor is since version 3.5 no longer available.

 = 0.7.14 (2017-04-07) =
 * First release on wordpress.org, before only public on github